DataSQRL/datasqrl.github.io/docs/getting-started/why-datasqrl.md

 If you are dealing with a substantial amount of data, you need to handle the data efficiently.
 Otherwise, your data service is going to be costly, slow, and unstable.
 Even a trivial omission like a missing index structure can bring down an otherwise soundly engineered data service once you reach a few gigabytes of data with a handful of concurrent users.
 To make matters worse, you often don't find out about these issues until late in the game or after you've shipped to production, which ruins game night with tacos.

 DataSQRL has an [optimizer](/docs/reference/operations/optimizer) that picks optimal data structures, chooses the least expensive execution path, installs index structures, pushes down predicates, batches requests, and pools resources.
 All those things you really don't want to think about when you are building a data service on a timeline but can potentially come back to bite you.
 DataSQRL takes care of them for you.

+DataSQRL uses [Apache Flink](https://flink.apache.org/) to execute realtime streaming data flows and transformations and stores the resulting data in [Postgres](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) databases to serve API requests.
+This means your data service runs on a robust, fast, and efficient architecture that is optimized by DataSQRL.

 If your data service becomes successful (fingers crossed 🤞) or the amount of data keeps growing, you'll need to scale.
 Building scale into a system after the fact is very expensive.
 With DataSQRL you are building on a scalable foundation and when it comes time to scale you know that you can add resources and the system will be able to manage more data and more traffic.
 However, DataSQRL doesn't slow you down initially with scalability concerns.